purdue-cs193-fall-2019/homework-1-sharm423/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Jai's First CS193 Homework

+- Iclicker quizzes
+- Teachers are great
+- My friend is in the class with me
+- Not too much homework
+- No exam/test
+- Once a week

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for